YangDi666/UNIK/README.md

 # UNIK
-Real-world Action Recognition on Toyota Smarthome dataset.
+A Unified Framework for Real-world Skeleton-based Action Recognition